TxHawks/fela/packages/react-fela/docs/createComponent.md

 ```

 ## Custom type on runtime
-To change the `type` on runtime and/or for each component, you may use the `is` prop.
+To change the `type` on runtime and/or for each component, you may use the `as` prop.
 ```javascript
 import { createComponent } from 'react-fela'